KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.faq/content/overview/_index.md

 Security is one of the key features and concerns in IoT / cloud projects.

-The KOLIBRI Cloud uses the access, storage and authentication of users and data in / from a MICROSOFT (Azure) data center.
+The KOLIBRI Cloud uses the access, storage and authentication of users and data in/from a MICROSOFT (Azure) data center.

 This data center is in the EU and subject to EU regulations ( EU Data Protection Regulation ( DSGVO) ) (ie no data may be shared with data centers outside the EU, especially not with US). <https://www.microsoft.com/de-de/TrustCenter/Privacy/gdpr/default.aspx>